adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j.rst

 Filtering
 ---------

-For filtering the exchange model there are a few options available:
+For filtering the exchange Hamiltonian there are a few options available:

     * :ref:`--max_distance <rad-plot-tb2j_max-distance>`
     * :ref:`--min_distance <rad-plot-tb2j_min-distance>`